deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Description**: Choose the calculation method of convergence criterion.
   - 1: the criterion is defined as $\Delta\rho_G = \frac{1}{2}\iint{\frac{\Delta\rho(r)\Delta\rho(r')}{|r-r'|}d^3r d^3r'}$.
   - 2: the criterion is defined as $\Delta\rho_R = \int{|\Delta\rho(r)|d^3r}$.

   >Note: This parameter is still under testing and the default setting is usually sufficient.

 - **Default**: 1 for PW, and 2 for LCAO.

 ### chg_extrap

 - **Type**: String
 - **Description**: Methods to do extrapolation of density when ABACUS is doing geometry relaxations.
-  - atomic: atomic extrapolation
+  - atomic: atomic extrapolation.
-  - first-order: first-order extrapolation
+  - first-order: first-order extrapolation.
-  - second-order: second-order extrapolation
+  - second-order: second-order extrapolation.
 - **Default**: atomic

 ### lspinorb